cannerycoders/fluidsynth.clap/README.md

 the preset files compatible with this plugin.
 To load a soundfont you should be able to request a preset load via your favorite CLAP host application.

-Here are a few sources of free soundfonts:
+Here are a few sources for free soundfonts:

 * [FluidR3_GM](https://keymusician01.s3.amazonaws.com/FluidR3_GM.zip)
 * [Fatboy](https://fatboy.site/)